k0retux/fuddly/docs/source/data_model.rst

     the *function* node (without being frozen first).
   - ``MH.Custo.Func.CloneExtNodeArgs``: By default, this mode is *disabled*.
     Refer to the description of the corresponding *generator node* mode.

+  For *recursive* node, the customizable behaviors mode are:

+  - ``MH.Custo.Rec.AlwaysUpdateFrozenNode``: By default, this mode is *enabled*.
+    If enabled, the generated recursive node is always reevaluated.
+This is relevant when a node within the generated recursive node is changed without the involvement of the recursive node itself.
+It is what happens, for instance, when using the Model Walking infrastructure with ``tTYPE`` or ``tWALK(walk_within_recursive_node=True)``.
+    If disabled, the generated recursive node is saved until unfreeze/reset_state is called, in order to avoid systematic reevaluation.

 .. _dm:nt-keywords: